 Waipakihi River – Kaimanawa Forest Park

-The aim was to head to the Waipakihi hut from Mount Urchin, but were being all spontaneous about it.
-To be honest we hadn’t read up on it much and the weather wasn’t being particularly kind to us either.
+Today’s hike was one of those where we left a bit to chance.
+The aim was to head to the Waipakihi hut from Mount Urchin, but we were being a little spontaneous about it.
+To be honest I hadn’t read up on it much and the weather wasn’t being particularly kind either.
 At some point in the past, I had downloaded a gpx file of the routes to Waipakihi hut onto my Backcountry Navigator (topo map app) on my phone, so this acted as our guide.

-We left Urchin campsite at 10 am, and road walked 20 minutes uphill to the trail head.
+We left Urchin campsite at 10 am, and road walked 20 minutes uphill to the trailhead.
 We reached the Urchin trig at midday after the steady climb.
 For more details about the Urchin track see my recent post.
 It’s an amazing, accessible short hike, and rewards you with incredible views of Mount Ruapehu, Ngauruhoe and Tongariro as well as sweeping views of Lake Taupo and the Kaimanawa ranges.

 We stopped for the obligatory photos at the trig and decided on our next move.
 This week we’d seen gale force winds on Ruapehu, and it was the same on Mount Urchin.
 A quick check on the weather earlier had told us that the winds were due to subside tomorrow, so we decided to go down to the Waipakihi river and walk to the hut and return on the exposed ridge of the Umukarikari track.

 We walked across the tops from Urchin trig for about 30 minutes until the track divided, then began the very steep descent down to the Waipakihi river.